msaari/relevanssi/readme.txt

 == Changelog ==

+= 4.0.11 =
+* Home page links were getting the highlight parameter even though they shouldn't.
+This has been fixed.
+* Added support for WP JV Post Reading Groups.
+* Improved handling of HTML entities.
+* Events Made Easy Calendar shortcodes are now removed when building excerpts.
+* `set_time_limit()` was removed from the indexing; it's no longer necessary, and it can break the indexing on sites that don't allow the use of the function.
+* `relevanssi_post_title_before_tokenize` filter was moved a bit so that it's the last thing that runs before tokenizing.
+* Disabled shortcodes are handled better in the indexing: the shortcode names won't be indexed anymore like they were before.
+* Made sure there won't be a warning for non-numeric values when searching.
+* New filter: `relevanssi_clean_excerpt` lets you remove unwanted highlights from excerpts.
+* Highlighting works better with `pre` and `code` tags.
+* New filter: `relevanssi_comment_author_to_index` lets you filter comment author names before indexing.
+* `relevanssi_comment_content_to_index` doesn't include the comment author name anymore.

 = 4.0.10.1 =
 * The privacy features caused an error notice with certain Relevanssi configurations, and the plugin required WP 4.9.6.